Easy Handmade Coconut & Palm Kernel Oil Cleaning Soap Recipe | Multipurpose, Sensitive Skin Friendly & Fragrance Free

 Step-by-Step Instructions

-2. Prepare Your Lye Solution: Slowly add the lye (sodium hydroxide) to the distilled water—never the other way around.
+Prepare Your Lye Solution: Slowly add the sodium hydroxide to the distilled water, never the other way around (This is actually quite important, ever seen have potassium permanganate acts when it comes into contact with water?).
 Stir gently in a well-ventilated area.
 The solution will heat up; let it cool to around 38°C (100°F).
+This takes time, DO NOT RUSH.

-3. Melt & Combine Oils: If your coconut or palm kernel oil is solid, gently heat until melted.
-Combine them in a heat-safe container.
+Melt & Combine Oils: If your coconut or palm kernel oil is solid, gently heat until melted.
+Combine them in a heat-safe container. (let your oils cool down as well)

-4. Bring to Trace: When the lye solution has cooled, carefully pour it into your melted oils.
+Bring to Trace: When the lye solution (and or oils as well if you had to have melted them) has cooled, carefully pour it into your oils.
 Use an immersion blender to mix until you reach a thin trace (a light, pudding-like consistency).

-7. Insulate & Wait: Cover or insulate your mold (towels work great) and let it saponify for 24–48 hours.
+Insulate & Wait: Cover or insulate your mold (towels work great) and let it saponify for 24–48 hours.
+DO remember that if you insulate you would make the whole soap go through a gel process which can make the colour a deeper yellow.

 And that’s it!
 You’ve created a batch of multipurpose, gentle, and fragrance free cleaning soap perfect for dishes, napkins, rugs, and even clothes.